shapez0r/agentai_repo/README.md

     J -- No --> B
 ```

-Deployment and verification are fully automated: you dictate changes, Copilot applies them, commits, pushes, generates .env with commit hash, deploys, and verifies everything automatically.
+Deployment and verification are fully automated: you dictate changes, Copilot applies them, commits, pushes, updates the commit hash, deploys, waits for propagation, and verifies everything automatically.
 If verification fails, Copilot will retry the cycle until success.

 ## 🔍 Verification Script